-As it stands now, XQuery 1.0 is not yet an official W3C recommendation, while XSLT 2.0 is an official recommendation of W3C.
-When W3C finalizes the XQuery 1.0 recommendation, we need to be able to translate some of the XSLT 2.0 (at least the ones which query) to XQueries.
+As it stands now, XQuery 1.0 recently became an official W3C recommendation and XSLT 2.0 is an official recommendation of W3C.
+We need to be able to translate XSLT 2.0 (at least the ones which query) to XQueries.
 Hence, we need a tool to translate XSLT to XQuery.
 Also, it is predicted that most of the database systems will support XQuery, but may not implement XSLT.
-Furthermore, such a translation is needed for those XML database developers, who may understand XQuery but not XSLT[5].
+Furthermore, such a translation is needed for those XML database developers, who may understand XQuery but not XSLT.
+In our previous work [10], we proposed architecture and rules to translate an XSLT into XQuery.
+In this paper, we extend the work by formalizing the approach with an algorithm, and carrying out performance evaluation of our system.

 The rest of the paper is organized as follows: In Section 2, we present our system architecture.
 We illustrate our approach for translating XSLT to XQuery with examples in Section 3.
 We then discuss grouping of data in both XSLT and XQuery in detail in Section 4.
-Finally, in Section 5 we describe related work and present our conclusions.
+In Section 5, we present, XSLT2XQ, an algorithm for translating XSLT into XQuery using concepts discussed in previous sections.
+We also discuss our experiment results.
+Finally, in Section 6 we describe related work and present our conclusions.